A. Javier Trevino

-I'm currently writing a textbook on social problems.
+I'm currently writing a book on Talcott Parsons and psychoanalysis.

 I teach courses in Sociological Theory, Sociology of Law, Criminology, Deviance and Social Control, Latino Communities.

-Consultant, Department Resource Group, American Sociological Association, 2012-
+Consultant, Department Resources Group, American Sociological Association, 2012-,

 President, Society for the Study of Social Problems, 2010-2011,